How Does MS Progress?

 Changes in Symptoms

-It is next to impossible to predict how an individual person’s MS symptoms will progress, because everyone is different, and MS symptoms are sometimes connected with the areas of the brain or spinal cord not affected by the disease.
+It is next to impossible to predict how a person's MS symptoms will progress, because everyone is different, and MS symptoms are sometimes connected with the areas of the brain or spinal cord not affected by the disease.

 For example, if the area of the brain or the optical nerve responsible for vision is affected, an individual will usually present with vision problems.
-If the spinal cord in the lower back is affected, there may be a weakness and numbness in the legs that is experienced.
-However, sometimes the location of lesions appear to have no correlation with the symptoms the person has.
+If the spinal cord in the lower back is affected, there may be weakness and numbness in the legs that is experienced.
+However, sometimes the location of lesions appears to not correlate with the symptoms the person has.

 In addition, the number of lesions seen on an MRI does not always correlate with symptoms.
 Some individuals may have a few plaques and many symptoms while others may have several lesions and very few symptoms.

 To make things even more complicated, there is no way to predict where a new lesion will form – they occur randomly – or if that lesion will cause symptoms.
-What is known, however, is that our body has the ability to heal itself and repair – thus, over time some plaques may shrink or disappear, while new ones may occur.
+What is known, however, is that our body can heal itself and repair – thus, over time some plaques may shrink or disappear, while new ones may occur.